TomLisankie/readertron/README.md

+- invite a few new key people (Aylward and Menke and Goldstein and Josh Freedman), and reach out to non-participants.
 - line breaks in content are annoying and too aggressive.
-- if you click a readertron link from these emails you should be logged in.
 - in fact comments pane should only show you comments you haven't seen (i.e., for threads you're not a participant on)
-- invite a few new key people (Aylward and Menke and Goldstein and Josh Freedman), and reach out to non-participants.
 - fix annoying click scroll-to-top as on http://readertron.com/reader/posts/390710#comment-638
 - use https://dl.dropbox.com/u/4427/screenshots/2013-05-15_2211.png for comment style
 - apple-K for links.
+- option persisted on users to sort things "newest first".
 - simple graphs on the admin page.
 - fix "mark all as read"
 - mark as read from the single page